The Difference Between Subtitles and Captions: 8 Important Terms to Know

 2. Clean Verbatim edits the text to read more fluidly, and is better for unscripted content like interviews & recorded speaking events like webinars and virtual conferences.

 Knowing the different meaning between these common terms could help you facilitate your communication with your video localization services partner for a more streamlined process.
-Be on the lookout for Part 2 in our next blog post, focusing on essential terms like voiceover and dubbing in video translation.
+Be on the lookout for Part 2 in our next blog post, Important Dubbing Terms Used in Video Localization.

 For any questions, please reach out to our team.
 We’re always ready and happy to help!